antonio-ramadas/palbum/README.md

 <details>
 <summary>I am listening/listened to a song and it does not appear on Palbum</summary>

-There a multiple reasons for this to happen:
+There are multiple reasons for this to happen:

- - Spotify only adds a track to the most recently played after listening to [for more than 30 seconds](https://developer.spotify.com/documentation/web-api/reference/player/get-recently-played/)
+ - Spotify only adds a track to the most recently played after listening to [for more than 30 seconds](https://developer.spotify.com/documentation/web-api/reference/player/get-recently-played/).

  - [Spotify only returns the 50 most recently played tracks](https://github.com/spotify/web-api/issues/20).
 If you keep Palbum running then you may well see over 50 tracks, because Palbum stores them in cache.
 If you restart the app, then you'll see at most 50 tracks, because the cache is discarded.
 </details>